Aldrich Ames: Espionage

 In mid-May 1985, someone apparently reported to the Soviets that Oleg Gordievsky, their chief of station in London, was sending secrets to MI6, which he had been doing, under great secrecy, for 11 years.
 On May 17, 1985, Gordievsky was recalled to Moscow, where he was drugged and interrogated about his alleged communications with MI6.
 There was great suspicion that Ames had reported Gordievsky's activity to Soviet counterintelligence.
 In June 1994, however, The Washington Post stated that "After six weeks of questioning Ames ... the FBI and CIA remain baffled about whether Ames or someone else first warned the Soviets about Gordievsky".
 An FBI agent reported that Ames had not advised the Soviets about Gordievsky until June 13, 1985.
 By that time, the spy was under KGB surveillance, although he had not been charged with treason as of July 19, 1985, when MI6 agents began to exfiltrate him to Britain.

 In 1986, following the loss of several CIA assets, Ames told the KGB that he feared he would be a suspect.
-The KGB threw U.S. investigators off Ames' trail by constructing an elaborate diversion, in which a Soviet case officer told a CIA contact that the mole was stationed at Warrenton Training Center (WTC), a secret CIA communications facility in Warrenton, Virginia.
+The KGB threw U.S. investigators off Ames's trail by constructing an elaborate diversion, in which a Soviet case officer told a CIA contact that the mole was stationed at Warrenton Training Center (WTC), a secret CIA communications facility in Warrenton, Virginia.
 Mole hunters investigated ninety employees at WTC for almost a year and came up with ten suspects, although the lead investigator noted that "there are so many problem personalities that no one stands out".

 In 1986, Ames was posted to Rome, where his performance once again ranged from mediocre to poor and again included evidence of his problematic drinking.
 Regardless, from 1990 to 1991, he was reassigned to the CIA's Counterintelligence Center Analysis Group, which provided him with access to "extremely sensitive data", including information on American double agents.

 Later, after he defected, Gordievsky spoke highly of the information that Ames had provided to the KGB, stating that "the significance of Ames was huge" and that the Soviets were impressed with the "quality and quantity" of secrets that he had delivered.